 In-Kind Contributions - The Organization receives various types of in-kind support including contributed facilities, materials, equipment, and professional services.
 Contributed professional services are recognized if the services received (a) create or enhance long-lived assets or (b) require specialized skills that are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation.
 Contributions of tangible assets are recognized at fair market value when received.
-The amounts reflected in the accompanying combined financial statements as in-kind support are offset by like amounts included in expenses.
+The amounts reflected in the accompanying financial statements as in-kind support are offset by like amounts included in expenses.

 Additionally, the Organization receives a significant amount of contributed time from volunteers that does not meet the recognition criteria described above.
-Accordingly, the value of this contributed time has not been determined and is not reflected in the accompanying combined financial statements.
+Accordingly, the value of this contributed time has not been determined and is not reflected in the accompanying financial statements.

 Functional Expenses - Costs of providing the Organization's programs are reported on a functional basis in the statement of functional expenses.
-Expenses of each program include costs directly associated with the program and other indirect costs determined to benefit that program.
+The Organization considers all of its activities as a single program.
+Expenses of the program include costs directly associated with the program and other indirect costs determined to benefit the program.
 These costs have been allocated between program and supporting services based on estimates made by management based primarily on time and effort.